Q: Why won’t my garage door open?

 Q: How long do you warranty your work?

-A: Most of the garage door parts that I carry, including springs, are covered by a seven year warranty against failure.
-The labor associated with installation of said parts is also covered by a seven year warranty.
+A: Most of the garage door parts that I carry, including springs, are covered by a five year warranty against failure.
+The labor associated with installation of said parts is also covered by a five year warranty.
 And I always try to be accommodating if there is any concern regarding work I have done — as a matter of principal I never force customers to pay a service charge to have me come back and take a look at something in question.
 I stand by my work.